-Factory Method is a creational design pattern that provides an interface for creating an object, but allow subclasses to alter the type of an object that will be created.
+Factory Method is a creational design pattern that provides an interface for creating objects in superclass, but allow subclasses to alter the type of objects that will be created.

-Imagine that you're creating a logistics management application.
+Imagine that you are creating a logistics management application.
 The first version of your app can handle only transportation by trucks, so the bulk of your code lives in a

 After a while, your app becomes so popular that you get tons of requests to include sea transportation as well.